 At first, COPD may cause no symptoms or only mild symptoms.
 As the disease gets worse, symptoms usually become more serious.
-Sometimes your symptoms may suddenly get worse – an event known as a flare-up or an exacerbation – because of something in your environment or an infection in your body.
-These are called triggers.
+There may be times when symptoms suddenly worsen — known as a flare-up or an exacerbation — because of triggers such as something in the environment or an infection in the body.

 Common symptoms of COPD include: